wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VIII.1

 <p class=fip id=p1>
-1.&emsp;One of the ways in which you can correct the magic–miracle confusion is to remember that you did not create yourself.
+1. One of the ways in which you can correct the magic–miracle confusion is to remember that you did not create yourself.
 ²You are apt to forget this when you become egocentric, and this puts you in a position where a belief in magic is virtually inevitable.
 3Your will to create was given you by your Creator, Who was expressing the same Will in His creation.
 ⁴Since creative ability rests in the mind, everything you create is necessarily a matter of will.